akeever2/akeever/content/project/mallards-series/_index.md

 # set up common front matter for all individual pages in series
 cascade:
   layout: single-series       # for a series, do not change
-  series: A Spoonful of Hugo  # name your series
+  series: Mallard project  # name your series
-  author: Alison Hill
+  author: Allison Keever
   show_author_byline: true
   show_post_date: true
   sidebar: